 I had been in Ireland for two whole days yet still refrained from drinking the countries best selling alcoholic beverage, a pint of Guinness stout.
 Why?
-Because I had never even had a sip of the black stuff before and I wanted my first time to be at the Guinness Brewery in Dublin, where the phenomenon started.
+Because I had never even had a sip, much less a pint, before and I wanted my first time to be at the Guinness Storehouse Brewery in Dublin, where the phenomenon started.
+True story.

 Luckily, I wouldn’t have to wait too long to be broken of my Guinness virginity.
 On day three we headed over to the Guinness Storehouse, an operation that’s expansiveness covers three postal codes and the capacity to brew 20 million pints a day.
 We would be touring the seven stories dedicated to the history and making of this world famous beer.
 But, that’s not all.
 We would also be participating in the exclusive connoisseurs tasting where we would be learning how to pour the perfect pint and, of course, partaking in a little drinking too.

 It probably comes as no surprise to anyone with interest in visiting Ireland, that the Guinness Storehouse is Ireland’s most popular attraction among tourists.
 Located right in the heart of Dublin, it’s an excellent way to start your tour of Ireland – and it’s a great last stop on your journey around Ireland, as well.